inorganik/ngx-countUp/README.md

 Outputs:
 - `complete`: emits when the animation completes

+## Angular Universal

+Yes, this component works with SSR and prerendering!

+Check out this separate [SSR demo repo](https://github.com/inorganik/ngx-countup-with-ssr) for a working example.

 ## Testing

 The test app in this repo has a passing test for a component that uses the CountUp directive, which you can use as an example.
 If your component uses the CountUp directive, include the CountUpModule in your TestBed: